 7. No Foreign Transaction Fees

-Another main reason I use this credit card when I travel internationally is because they don’t charge foreign transaction fees.
+Another main reason I use this credit card when I travel internationally is that they don’t charge foreign transaction fees.
 That means I’m not getting hit with a 2- 3% fee like some other credit cards.

-8. Annual Fee is Waived the First Year
+8. Annual Fee is Not High

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.